cvassia/recursive-todo-app/README.md

    - Compile the Remix application using `npm run build`.

 7. **Deployment**
-   - Deploy the built application to a hosting platform (Vercel or Netlify).
+   - Deploy the built application to a hosting platform - Vercel.

 ## Tools / Platforms: